tinajs/gulp-mina/README.md

 ## API
 ### mina([mapping])
-Separate mina-sfc to multiple streams, and pipe the recombined results out.
+Separate mina-sfc to multiple streams, and pipe the recombined results down.

 #### mapping
 Type: ``Object``
 Default: {}

-Each separated streams of mina-sfc file will be passed to this mapping.
+Each separated streams of mina-sfc file will be passed to these mapping functions.

 ##### script
 Type: ``Function``